Key Discovery

 For lighter elements (fusion):

-- Continue up to Fe-56 (each step releases energy)
+- Continue up to Fe-56 (each step releases motion)

 For heavier elements (fission):